djmot/orientable-embeddings/README.md

 ## How to build

 To rebuild "main.exe", you need to compile "main.cpp".

-If you're using [mingw-w64](http://mingw-w64.org/doku.php) on Windows, with the g++ compiler, just enter:
+For example: if you're using [mingw-w64](http://mingw-w64.org/doku.php) on Windows, with the g++ compiler, run:

 ```g++ -g main.cpp -o main.exe```